thomasnield/classroom-scheduling-demo/README.md

 ![](https://i.imgur.com/1CSJrtA.png)

+As soon as the time constraints are successfully implemented, it should naturally move Calculus I to the morning.

 ## How to Execute

 Build the Kotlin project with Gradle, then run the `main()` function inside the `InputAndRun.kt` file.
 You can also change the hardcoded inputs in that file too.